Skip to main content

 });

-Content-Length is given in bytes, not characters.
+Content-Length is read in bytes, not characters.
 Use Buffer.byteLength() to determine the length of the body in bytes.
-Node.js does not check whether Content-Length and the length of the body which has been transmitted are equal or not.
+Node.js will check whether Content-Length and the length of the body which has been transmitted are equal or not.

 Parameters